Sunlis/ONI-nerf-electrolyzer/README.md

 Solution: reduce power to 20W.
 Bringing them down to 10W sounds reasonable at face value, but the convenience factor and better handling of edge cases is worth some power, just not 110W.

-## Gas Pump &check;
+## Gas Pump ❌

 Gas pumps cost the same amount of power as liquid pumps but only fill gas vents halfway.
-While you *could* increase the pumping speed to 1000g/s, this sucks out gas faster than it can diffuse in a typical 1.8-2kg/tile pressure, and would result in pumps being unable to run at full speed in most cases.

-*Balance Check*: is this actually unbalanced?
-Or is it just weird?
+My first instinct was to buff this by halving its power consumption and I even tried it in early builds of this mod, but the more I thought about it, the more I realized it was actually very unbalanced to do so.

-Gas pumping sees SO MUCH use as it is, so does it really make sense to buff the building by making it cheaper to run?
+Gas pumping sees SO MUCH use as it is, so it doesn't really make sense to buff the building by making it cheaper to run.
-Mind the fact that pumping CO2 into space has the same cost per kg as carbon skimmers yet is still worth it for many builds.
+Mind the fact that pumping CO2 into space has the same cost per kg as carbon skimmers yet is still the preferred option for many players.
-(5 skimmers + 1 sieve = 720W, removing 1.5kg/s CO2 - same as 3 gas pumps)
+(5 skimmers + 1 sieve = 720W, removing 1.5kg/s CO2 - same as 3 gas pumps) Cutting the cost of gas pumps would be an indirect nerf to carbon skimmers.

-~~The solution then is to reduce its power requirement to 120W.~~

-## Mini Gas Pump &check;

-~~In accordance with the power cost reduction of the full size gas pump, reduce power requirement to 30W.~~

-## Algae Distiller &check;
+## Algae Distiller ✔️

-Held back by excessive heat generation (and heat multiplication) and slow output
+Held back by excessive heat generation (mostly due to the SHC of output being higher than that of the input) and slow output

 The fix:
-* -120W   -> +240W
+* -120W   -> -240W
 * -600g/s -> -3000g/s slime
 * +200g/s -> +1000g/s algae
 * +400g/s -> +2000g/s pwater
 * +1.5kDTU/s -> +1kDTU/s

-## Compost
+## Compost ❔

 Produces too much heat and requires too much labor

-## Desalinator &check;
+## Desalinator ✔️

 Too much heat generation, power cost too high, emptying the salt takes too long.